What are sinuses?

 Infections from a tooth

-When secretions are blocked, bacteria may begin to grow.
+When secretions are blocked, bacteria will sometimes begin to grow.
 This leads to a sinus infection, or sinusitis.
-The most common bacteria that cause acute sinusitis include:

 What are the symptoms of sinusitis?

-The symptoms of sinusitis depend greatly on the age of the child.
-The following are the most common symptoms of sinusitis:
+The symptoms of sinusitis depend on your age.
+The following are the most common symptoms: